Have you ever listened to a sales pitch from a personal trainer at your gym?

 Everyone is different.
 You’ve probably heard this since kindergarten.
 It’s true.
 Just because your friend can bang out 100 burpees followed by 25 chin-ups doesn’t mean you can or should too.
 Your fitness plan is going to be different from everyone else’s because of your body type, goals, and lifestyle.

 Sure, you can always go online and print some cookie-cutter exercise plan that will probably work for a while, but eventually, it doesn’t.
 A personal trainer will customize a personal health and fitness plan based on your unique goals, body type, and lifestyle.
-If you’re looking to shed some weight and gain a set of Michelle Obama’s arms, a personal trainer can help you with that.
+If you’re looking to shed some weight and gain a set of Michelle Obama’s arms (check out this tricep workout for women), a personal trainer can help you with that.
 What worked for Michelle Obama will probably not work for you.
 Don’t be discouraged.
 That’s why you hired a personal trainer.
 She will create a plan for you based on you.

 You Hit a Plateau